Bed Bug Frequently Asked Questions

 Using heat treatment to kill bed bugs

-Bed bugs are pesky creatures that can be difficult to kill., however one way to control and eliminate bed bugs from bedding, clothing, and rugs for example – is by using heat.
-The advantages of using heat to kill bed bugs is that heat is non-toxic and can kill all bed bugs including their eggs.
+Bed bugs are pesky creatures that can be difficult to kill., however one way to control and eliminate bed bugs from bedding, clothing, and rugs, for example – is by using heat.
+The advantage of using heat to kill bed bugs is that heat is non-toxic and can kill all bed bugs, including their eggs.

 Research has determined that lethal temperatures for bed bugs range from 117 - 122 degrees Fahrenheit.
-While temperature is important when using heat to eliminate bed bugs, so is the actual exposure time to the heat source.
+While temperature is essential when using heat to eliminate bed bugs, so is the exposure time to the heat source.

 Bed bugs exposed to 113°F will die if they receive constant exposure to that temperature for at least 90 minutes or more.
 However, they will die within 20 minutes if exposed to 118°F. Interestingly, bed bug eggs must be exposed to 118°F for 90 minutes to reach 100% mortality.